 Hemp-filled plastics are stronger and lighter than wood-filled plastics.
 As industries seek to lightweight their plastics and hit on their sustainability mandates, they will be looking for plastic additives that create stronger, lighter, cheaper, and more sustainable products.

 Heartland’s industrial hemp additives allow plastic compounders to mix the plastics they’re already using, with the equipment that’s already sitting in their manufacturing facility.
+This creates an entirely new value proposition for manufacturers having Imperium Inside.

 Join us as we build a world out of hemp.